cloudigrade/cloudigrade/docs/rest-api-examples.rst

         "user_id": 2
     }

-Because PATCH is intended to replace objects, it must include all potentially writable fields, which includes "name" and "account_arn".
+Because PUT is intended to replace objects, it must include all potentially writable fields, which includes "name" and "account_arn".

 Request: